jh3nd3rs0n/jargyle/README.md

 If any of the usernames or any of the passwords contain a colon character (`:`), then each colon character must be replaced with the URL encoding character `%3A`.

+If any of the usernames or any of the passwords contain a comma character (`,`), then each comma character must be replaced with the URL encoding character `%2C`.

-Also, if any of the usernames or any of the passwords contain a percent sign character (`%`) not used for URL encoding, then each percent sign character not used for URL encoding must be replaced with the URL encoding character `%25`.
+If any of the usernames or any of the passwords contain a percent sign character (`%`) not used for URL encoding, then each percent sign character not used for URL encoding must be replaced with the URL encoding character `%25`.

 `jargyle.server.socks5.XmlFileSourceUsernamePasswordAuthenticator`: This class authenticates the username and password based on the [XML file of users](#3-6-managing-socks5-users-for-username-password-authentication) whose file name is provided as a parameter string